AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

 Step 2: Locking pelvis-thorax rotation
 --------------------------------------

-The only purpose of the trunk in this model is to anchor the psoas muscles connected to the leg.
+The only purpose of the trunk in this model is to anchor the psoas muscles which move the leg.
 So we will set to zero, the angles and velocities of 3 DOF of pelvis-thorax flexion, lateral bending and axial rotation.

 We will place the drivers enforcing these constraints in the "Drivers" folder within "JointsAndDrivers.any" (shown below):